 So often, we buy a jar of a particular spice because a recipe calls for a teaspoon, and then we don’t know what to do with the rest of it.

 Here’s one way to use them up.
 Make your own spice blends instead of buying them.
-Making your own seasoning blends versus buying them is a fraction of the cost.
+Making your own seasoning blends, like this steak dry rub, versus buying them is a fraction of the cost.

 If you make a purchase through one of the affiliate links, I make a few pennies at no extra cost to you.
 Questions?
 Please see disclosure for info.